loinesg/voxelized-shadows/README.md

 - Run the install.sh script
 - The voxelised-shadows application can now be run from the terminal

+## Settings

+- Specify the voxel tree resolution from the terminal (eg ./voxelised-shadows 64k)
+- Add the -precompute flag to build the tree before the application starts.
+This is faster. (eg ./voxelised-shadows 128k -precompute)
+- Other settings can be toggled from the UI

 ## Camera Controls

 - Click and drag to rotate the camera